IPAC - South Western Ontario

 c) Location of meetings are decided at the discretion of the Executive.

-e) Each meeting will include an educational component.
+e) Each meeting will endeavour to include an educational component.

 f) Minutes of all Chapter Business, annual and special meetings will be kept by the Secretary and disbursed to all members.

-g) Industry may exhibit, sponsor or present at meetings in which an educational component is also offered.
-Industry participation will be guided by policy and procedures of IPAC-Canada.
+g) Industry may exhibit, sponsor, or present at meetings in which an educational component is also offered.
+Industry participation will be guided by policy and procedures of IPAC-PCI Canada.

 10.1 A quorum consists of 50% +1 of Executive members for Executive meetings and 5% +1 of voting membership for Chapter Business meetings.

 10.2 Where quorum has not been achieved, voting can be done electronically.
-In such cases, the President will distribute electronically to all members in good standing sufficient information to enable a reasonable person to come to a decision.
-Votes will be received electronically by the President within a specified time frame, with the total number of votes received reaching quorum for the results to stand.
+In such cases, the President will distribute sufficient information electronically to all current members to enable a reasonable person to come to a decision.
+Votes will be received electronically by the President within a specified time frame.
+The total number of votes received must reach quorum for the results to stand.
 The president will communicate to all members the results of all electronic votes.

 b) Standards & Guidelines